ShunSakurai/password_generator/README.md

 - Place the .app file somewhere you like.
 You can remove the enclosing folder
 - Right-click Password Generator.app, click "Show Package Contents" and create an alias of Password Generator.app/Contents/MacOS/Password Generator
 - Move the alias to the "Applications" folder

+### iOS
+- Purchase Pythonista first
+- Somehow copy and paste the code into your app
+- I designed the code to fit my iPhone 5 screen.
+I tried my best to make it as proportional as possible, but please modify the parameters to fit your size
+- Change the length and the number of the passwords manually

 ## Usage
 You can open the program by double-clicking Password Generator.exe / Password Generator or its alias.